p3g-18/p3g-18/README.md

 illustration of web developer with laptop

 What I'm doing now
-🔭 I’m currently working on swiggy like clone using reactjs 🌱 I’m currently learning Reactjs from Namaste React by Akshay Saini
+🔭 I’m currently working on food delivery app using reactjs 🌱 I’m currently learning Reactjs from Namaste React by Akshay Saini